- A University of Pennsylvania study used AI to analyze over 400,000 Reddit posts to find underreported GLP-1 side effects.

 AI-driven analysis of social media data is emerging as a tool for identifying underreported drug side effects.

-A first-of-its-kind study from the University of Pennsylvania has used artificial intelligence to sift through more than 400,000 Reddit posts about GLP-1 receptor agonist medications, surfacing a range of patient-reported side effects that appear underrepresented in traditional clinical trial data.
-The findings, published in Nature Health in April 2026, suggest that social media analysis could serve as an early-warning system for drug safety concerns — particularly for medications experiencing rapid, widespread adoption.
+A first-of-its-kind study from the University of Pennsylvania has used artificial intelligence to analyze over 400,000 Reddit posts about GLP-1 receptor agonists (medications that mimic natural fullness hormones).
+Published in Nature Health in April 2026, the findings suggest that social media analysis could serve as an early-warning system for drug safety.
+This AI-driven approach is particularly useful for tracking treatments that are experiencing rapid, widespread adoption by the public.

 How AI-Powered Social Listening Identified New Safety Signals

-The researchers employed large language models to process the vast, unstructured body of patient-generated text on Reddit.
-This approach, which the team has described as "computational social listening," allowed them to systematically categorize and quantify mentions of side effects across hundreds of thousands of posts discussing medications such as semaglutide and tirzepatide.
+The researchers used large language models to process vast amounts of unstructured patient text on Reddit.
+This approach, known as "computational social listening," allowed them to categorize and count side effects mentioned in posts discussing semaglutide and tirzepatide.

 Explore Medical Weight Care Programs